Field Trips and Outreach

 Grades 1 to 8 - Science and Technology

-This program provides students with the opportunity to sample different branches of science: ecology, robotics, and earth sciences.
-Students use the scientific experimentation and engineering design processes to conduct investigations.
-Do a creek study on Schneider Creek, code easy-to-use robots, and uncover real fossil fish!
+This program provides students with the opportunity to sample different branches of science: ecology, robotics, engineering, and earth sciences.
+Students use scientific experimentation and engineering design processes to conduct investigations.
+Test the pH levels of common liquids, code easy-to-use robots, see how gasses move using a Schlieren table, and uncover real fossil fish!
+This program takes place in the modern museum building, with one outdoor activity.

 2 hours, maximum 80 students